Saturday's Scottish Gossip

 Ian Harkes puts talks over a new Dundee United contract on the back burner.
 (Courier - subscription required)

-Hibernian head coach Lee Johnson says "credit" is due after being pleased with successful outcome of the club's appeal against James Jeggo's red card against St Johnstone.
+Hibernian head coach Lee Johnson says "credit" is due after being pleased with the successful outcome of the club's appeal against James Jeggo's red card against St Johnstone.
 (Scotsman - subscription required)

 Roberto Martinez believes his former colleague in the Belgium set-up, Shaun Maloney, deserved more time as Hibs head coach.
 (Herald - subscription required)